A good fit makes all the difference! Consult this helpful guide before you visit your local tailor.

-When it comes to how well you look in your clothing, a good fit makes all the difference.
-For the very best (albeit potentially costly) fit possible, buy your clothes a size larger and have them altered by a tailor.
+Clothing alterations are worth factoring into your budget, if at all possible—a good fit makes all the difference.
+For the very best (albeit costly) fit possible, buy your clothes a size larger and have them altered by a tailor.
 If that's not practical for your budget, consider using tailoring as a way to make sure the clothes you wear most often (say, your go-to sheath dress for work) fit beautifully.

-Here, Ken Grippi, a technical consultant and a tailor for Dependable Cleaners, a New England-based chain, details prices for some typical modifications.
-The cost of alterations can vary greatly, though, depending on the difficulty of the service and the shop providing it.
+Here, Ken Grippi, a technical consultant and a tailor for Dependable Cleaners, a New England-based chain, reveals the cost of some typical modifications.
+Just note that the cost of alterations may vary, depending on the difficulty of the service and the shop providing it.

 - Take in a dress shirt: $20.